News on Sunday

 The News on Sunday was a left-wing British tabloid newspaper.
 It was launched in April 1987.
 Publication ceased seven months later, in November 1987.

 Origins

-The founders of the paper were former members of the left-wing group Big Flame.
+The founders of the paper were former members of the left-wing group Big Flame and other radicals.
 They decided that a left-wing mass-circulation tabloid Sunday newspaper was possible and endeavoured to start one.
 The idea of the paper was originally thought up by Benjamin Lowe.
-The leaders were John Pilger as editor-in-chief and Alan Hayling, but Pilger left before the newspaper was launched.
+The leaders were Ben Lowe, Alan Hayling,who became Chief Exec and Chris Bott who wrote the business and fundraising plan.
+They brought John Pilger on board as acting editor but Pilger left before the newspaper was launched.
 The decision to base its headquarters in Manchester was criticised as it was away from the centre of national political activity.

 The paper gave a controlling interest to a collective of workers and its share issue raised £6.5 million from trade unions and Labour local authority pension funds.
+The funding team was led by Chris Bott, along with Nick Horsley the chair of Northern Foods and a representative from Guinness Mahan, the merchant bank.
+The money was raised largely from Trade Unions and local authorities plus £1000 investments from wealthy radicals.
+Left wing celebrities were persuaded to be supporters, including cartoonists such as Ralph Steadman, musicians who performed at the fundraising concert such as Sade and Terence Trent D'Arby plus comedians, actors, theatre directors and people in the media.
 Keith Sutton was appointed editor.